-In April, we held an 'Old Girls' Reunion', inviting former school pupils to come and celebrate.
+We held an 'Old Girls' Reunion', inviting former school pupils to come and celebrate.
 It was so successful, we have decided to do another one next year, so will keep you posted!

 Blackburne House was named as a Grade 11 listed building in 1974, and the school, known as, Liverpool Girl's Institute, enjoyed great success until 1986, when a combination of the demise of Liverpool industry and the growing popularity of Comprehensive Schools, lead to the closure of the Liverpool Institute High School for Girls.
 The remaining pupils were transferred to Archbishop Blanch School.